Tiyko/antique-shop/README.md

 All links redirects, and functionalities for purchasing products have been manually tested with success.

+The website was tested on:

+* Browsers: Firefox, Chrome, Brave, Chrome, Opera, and Edge.
+* Devices: Personal AMD destop (windows), MSI Apache Pro laptop (Linux), Samsung A52 (Android), Google Pixel 6 and 7 (Android).

 ### Fixed Bugs

 * Issue - Product model relations problem.
 ProgrammingError at / relation "products_product" does not exist.